zachgk/catln/docs/philosophy/basics.md

 Because they are fixed, sealed type classes can be used for pattern matching and enums.

-Unsealed type classes are used to represent sums that can be extended later.
+Unsealed type classes are used to represent unions that can be extended later.
 This corresponds to the interface or type class.

 ```
 class Show
+show(Show s) -> String

 instance String of Show

-show(Show s) -> String
 show(String s) = s

+instance Boolean of Show
+show(True) = "True"
+show(False) = "False"
 ```

 Here, a new class called show is declared.
-An instance, String, is also made of the show class.

-Then, the function show is declared which should show all items of type show.
+Then, the function `show` is declared which should show all items of type show.
 Note that this syntax is a generic function declaration.
-The compiler will verify that all appropriate definitions exist to fulfill a claim made within all declarations.
+The compiler will verify that all appropriate definitions exist to fulfill a claim made within the declaration.
 So, this syntax can also be used outside of type classes.

-Here, it then requires that a definition is provided for the only instance, String, which is given.
+Next, two instances of the `Show` class are added: String and Boolean.
+Each must also fulfill the `show` definition as they have been added to the domain of the function.

 It is also possible to have a class be an instance of another class.
 For example, all classes which are comparable also have the equality class.
 No special syntax is required to handle function as it merely requires that all appropriate declarations are fulfilled.

 Just like Haskell, types are made instances of classes separately from their construction.
 For your own types, this is not important.
 However, this feature becomes useful when working with dependencies that are more difficult to change.
 You can add additional type classes to types within those dependencies, including types within the standard library.

 Another idea worth mentioning is that type classes, sealed or unsealed, represent general union types.
 The only effect that sealing a type class has is to throw a compiler error if you try to extend one.
+The implementation, otherwise, is completely identical.

 ## Generics